 A preliminary report on the crash will be issued within the next few weeks.
 The final report will list the cause (or causes) of the crash and highlight any relevant safety issues to prevent future accidents.

 Aviation Accident Attorneys with Experience Litigating Experimental Plane Crash Cases

 Plane crash lawyers from the award-winning law firm of Wisner Baum have litigated numerous cases stemming from experimental plane crashes.
 Our team of attorneys understands what it takes to gather evidence and build the strongest possible case for our clients.
 Whatever the cause, we can help you obtain justice and maximum compensation.

-Baum Hedlund has a proven track record of success litigation aviation accident claims on behalf of victims and their families.
+Wisner Baum has a proven track record of success litigation aviation accident claims on behalf of victims and their families.
 Below are just some of the reasons clients choose us to handle their aviation accident cases: